otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

    - If `true`, retrieve the `Student` which matches the `id` & serialize its data into **JSON** format.
 Also, return a `Response` containing the retrieved `Student` & a status response code of **200**.
    - If `false`, return a **JSON** `Response` containing a message which indicates the `Student` has not been found & a status response code of **404**.

-If you wish to retrieve specific values, you can pass an array into the `get()` method.
+If you wish to retrieve specific values, you can pass an array of column names into the `get()` method.
 For example:
 ```php
 $students->get(['first_name', 'last_name', 'phone_number', 'email_address'])
 ```